GPS Previous Updates

 Click here to read the statement by the FCC on the NTIA report.

 September 14th, 2011- FCC Orders additional test of LightSquared service

 The Federal Communications Commission is requiring additional testing of the impact of the new broadband service being developed by LightSquared LLC on GPS.
 Working in conjunction with the National Telecommunications and Information Administration, LightSquared must resolve GPS interference concerns satisfactorily before commencing service.
-Click here to see a full copy of the notice.

 July 28, 2011 - BoatUS Comments regarding LightSquared proposed broadband service and interference with GPS signals.

 July 12, 2011 - GPS Signal in JeopardyA recent FCC decision to allow high-speed internet and cell phone service to use frequencies close to existing GPS radio frequencies could disrupt GPS signals and cause severe interference to a wide range of GPS receivers, including those used by boaters.
 On January 26, the FCC gave conditional approval to a private company, LightSquared, to build 40,000 ground stations within the U.S. that would transmit high powered signals in the middle of the existing satellite band of frequencies.
 As part of that conditional approval, FCC required that additional testing and a report be prepared on the service's potential to interfere with the GPS signals.
 That report was completed on June 30th and raises significant concerns for boaters and other users of GPS.
-To see a copy of this report and for additional information go to the following links:

 The following is an example of the potential area where GPS signals would be disrupted by the LightSquared service.
 Green shows area of interference at LightSquared's maximum authorized power levels.
 Red shows area of interference at LightSquared's proposed operating power levels.

 June 9, 2011 - Congressmen Tell FCC to Protect the Integrity of the GPS System